absfs/retryfs/README.md

 ## Overview

 `retryfs` is a filesystem wrapper that provides automatic retry logic with configurable backoff strategies for unreliable or network-based filesystems.
-It implements the `billy.Filesystem` interface and transparently handles transient failures, making network filesystems more resilient without requiring application-level retry logic.
+It implements the `absfs.FileSystem` interface and transparently handles transient failures, making network filesystems more resilient without requiring application-level retry logic.

 Key features:
 - **Exponential backoff** with configurable parameters